 Your child may be experiencing a decreased ability to modulate sensations coming in from the environment.
 Tactile sensations come in as sensations derived from stimulation to the skin.
 For some kids, an unexpected light touch can elicit a flight-or-flight reaction.
 This is known as tactile defensiveness, meaning that a child has a pattern of negative emotional responses to certain types of tactile stimuli.
 While most kids would not consider, for example, the tag of their shirt to be irritating or painful, this touch can actually be perceived as a very real threat to your child’s nervous system.
 Other things you may have observed in your child is an avoidance of going barefoot, getting their hands or hair washed, and shrugging off hugs and kisses.
 He or she may even be having trouble playing with other children due to their overly sensitive tactile system.
 Luckily, there are simple things you can do at home to help your child process incoming tactile sensations more appropriately.
 Interestingly, deep pressure is the type of enhanced tactile sensation most commonly recommended for decreasing tactile defensiveness in toddlers and children.

 So for example, if your child is experiencing sensory issues with hair washing (he/she hates having his/her hair cut or washed), try giving a deep pressure scalp massage beforehand.
 This type of pressure touch is less threatening than a light touch and should have a modulating effect that will last through cutting or washing.
-The most important thing you can do is acknowledge that your child’s problem is real and not just ‘poor behavior.’
+The most important thing you can do is acknowledge that your child’s problem is real and not just ‘poor behaviour.’

-While it’s very possible that your child may have ‘selective hearing’ at times, it’s also possible that some of this behavior you’re seeing is due to problems with auditory processing.
+While it’s very possible that your child may have ‘selective hearing’ at times, it’s also possible that some of this behaviour you’re seeing is due to problems with auditory processing.
 This often manifests as problems following directions, confusion in noisy places, sensitivity to loud sounds, a short-attention span, and a delay in responding when spoken to.
 You may have noticed that your child ‘tunes out’ during group or social activities and easily becomes overwhelmed or distracted by laughter, crowds, or cheers.

 It has been found that the auditory system and vestibular system are closely linked, thus many children with speech and language problems often show signs of inefficient vestibular processing.
 The best way to help your child with auditory processing difficulties is to build the sensorimotor foundations needed so this process to develop optimally.
 By fostering your child’s lower level processes so they can become more efficient, you will aid the development of higher-level cognitive functions, like speech and language.
 Follow tips from #2 to foster a well modulated vestibular system, and see below for tips help your child better process auditory information.